jstetich/Shellfish_Bacteria/Analysis/dist_bacteria.md

 ### Means and Variances

-These don’t work very well for these estimated sets of parameters.
+These don’t work very well for these estimated sets of parameters because estimated parameters are low enough so both the mean and the variance of the fitted Pareto distribution are unbounded.

 ``` r
 est_pareto_mean <- function(scale, shape, location){